Gómez Suárez de Figueroa y Córdoba, 1st Duke of Feria

+Early life

 Probably born in Zafra, Extremadura, he was the second son of Lorenzo Suárez de Figueroa, 3rd Count of Feria, and his wife, Catalina Fernandez de Córdoba, Marchioness of Priego.

+Career

-In 1551, he became 5th Count of Feria upon the death of his elder brother Pedro, and in 1554, he travelled with Philip of Spain to England for the king's marriage to Queen Mary I. He served as Captain of the King's Guard, and was regarded as only second to Ruy Gómez in the king's confidence.
+In 1551, he became 5th Count of Feria upon the death of his elder brother Pedro, and in 1554, he travelled with Philip of Spain to England for the King's marriage to Queen Mary I. He served as Captain of the King's Guard, and was regarded as only second to Ruy Gómez in the king's confidence.
 He went on to fight against the rebellion in the Low Countries, at the Battle of St Quentin.

 After Elizabeth I's accession, he served as Philip's ambassador until he was succeeded by Bishop Álvaro de la Quadra, in May 1559.

+In 1567, Philip II elevated his County to a Dukedom when he was created the 1st Duke of Feria.
+Feria returned to Spain where he served the King as royal chamberlain.

+Personal life

 On 29 December 1558, Feria married Mary I's former maid-of-honour, Lady Jane Dormer, a match resisted by both their families.
 Feria and his wife maintained a strong interest in the protection of English Catholic exiles; the former ambassador also supported the Ridolfi Plot of 1571.
-In 1567, Philip II created the count 1st Duke of Feria.

-Feria returned to Spain where he served the King as royal chamberlain.
+The couple had two children: